homemadearcade/zero/todo/2_FEATURESTODO.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
-RELATIONS
-  Allow Selecting from already created effect in relation?
-  Make imported effects the default effects in relations

 LIBRARY
   Be able to open class library classes from some sort of class bucket thing.
 Start with context menu?
   When creating a class?, when selecting a class?
 From context menu?